leocjj/sumo_bot/README.md

 # 0: Automatic mode for both bots.
 No keyboard inputs.
 DEBUG_MODE = 0

-# 1: Automatic mode for player 1 only.
-Player 2 can be moved with the keyboard.
+# 1: Automatic mode for player 1 bot only.
+The player 2 can be moved with the keyboard.
 DEBUG_MODE = 1

-# 2: Automatic mode for player 2 only.
-Player 1 can be moved with the keyboard.
+# 2: Automatic mode for player 2 bot only.
+The player 1 can be moved with the keyboard.
 DEBUG_MODE = 2

-# 3: Automatic mode for both player players and also both can be moved with the keyboard.
+# 3: Automatic mode for both player bots and both players can use the keyboard too.
 DEBUG_MODE = 3

 # 4: Manual mode for both player players with the keyboard.
 DEBUG_MODE = 4
 ```

-The players can use the keys: W, A, S, D (player 1) and Up, Down, Left, Right (player 2).
+The players can use the following keys to move:
+* Player 1: W (forward), A (rotate CCW), S (backward), D(rotate CW)
+* Player 2: Up (forward), Left (rotate CCW), Down (backward), Right(rotate CW)

 ## Game Rules
 * The game is played by two players.